|

 as I was at that moment drafting my speeches for tomorrow."

-the relevant matters."
-He stood up and stepped towards the cell door.
+to the relevant matters.”
+He stood up and stepped towards the cell

+door.
 Vahle nodded to an officer who unlocked it.
-As The Doctor stepped out
+As The Doctor stepped

-Vahle handed him a padded envelope that proved to contain his sonic screwdriver,
+out Vahle handed him a padded envelope that contained his sonic screwdriver,

 TARDIS key and assorted contents of his pockets.

-down a long corridor.
-"I came in that way, too.
-The PRESS are out
+led him down a long corridor.
+“I came in that way, too.
+The PRESS

 We don't want to give them two for the price of one."